Myrna Dell: Early life and career

 In her later years, she worked as a writer for Hollywood: Then and Now Magazine in which she shared countless stories about her days as an actress and thanking such figures as Jack L. Warner, Louis B. Mayer, and Samuel Goldwyn for their contributions to the film industry.

-Personal life
+Personal life and death

 On June 15, 1951, Dell married Jack Buchtel, a restaurateur.
 They divorced a year later.
 In 1956, she married Herbert Patterson, an actor.

 A California resident all her life, Dell continued living in the state by spending her final years in Studio City, California, answering fan mail and keeping her fans up to date through her personal website.
 She died from natural causes on February 11, 2011, at her studio apartment one month shy of her 87th birthday.
 She was survived by one daughter, Laura Patterson, who spread her ashes next to the Hollywood Sign.
 Her granddaughter is Ava Capri, an actress.